Your marketing consultant says, “People don’t know how great you are.”

 After all, don’t you like to tell people, “I have the best dentist in town?”
 Or, “My accountant is amazing – very smart and he’s easy to deal with.”
 Or, “My financial planner just saved me a bundle – he told me to get busy and refinance the house.”

 I learned this from one of my early clients.
 Right after my first book came out, I was mostly doing career coaching.
-One client said, “I saw your book in the bookstore and thought, wow – that’s my coach!”
+One client said, “I saw your book in the bookstore and thought, wow – I am working with her!”

 Business bragging doesn’t mean you describe yourself with big adjectives.